 Kailla created a gorgeous composition, incorporating a balanced interplay of texture and color — it was a reflection of the flowers that held special meanings to me.
 Amanda, summer bride

-A gardener's heart and an artist's eye.
+With a gardener's heart, and an artist's eye.

 I have loved flowers all my life.
 As a child the high desert wildflowers taught me to look and notice, however fleeting or subtle the seasonal gift might be.
 I remember the first glimpse each summer of the slender stemmed and elusive Mariposa lily, rising pale purple from the sandy soil.
 And just once, a white one, my step mom found the morning she and my dad were married.

 In the lush green of the Willamette Valley I fell further under the floral spell.
 My grandmother Jane K. Platt filled my young heart with a love of gardens, plants and flowers.
 She would generously send me out into her amazing garden with a basket and clippers, telling me I could pick anywhere.
 Then, as we selected flower-frogs and filled vases, she would tell me the names and the stories of all these beautiful flowers.
 Her garden was a fairy land to me as a child and it continues to inspire me and influence my work today.

 I first expressed this passion professionally through garden design.
 After receiving degrees in fine art and landscape architecture, I designed gardens for ten years; all the while keeping a hand in growing and arranging flowers.
 KAILLA PLATT flowers is my opportunity to express and share the way I see flowers -- with a gardener's heart and an artist's eye.